 Some of the features you get with premium quality seats include:

-- Soft-closing seats: for disturbance-free and noise-free experience
+- Soft-closing seats: for a disturbance-free and a noise-free experience

 - Self-deodorizing seats: for dealing with bad toilet odor after pooping